 On this trip, I realised that fear shouldn’t have to hold you back.
 It completely transformed my confidence and, thanks to the amazing people I met from Australia, New Zealand, the USA, Canada, South Africa and Malaysia, I realised that I wanted to see the world with more time than just four weeks of annual leave per year.
 So, I spent the next year saving up and purchased a one way ticket to Australia.
 I also took the plunge and rebranded my ailing website to Wander with Laura, creating the travel blog you all know today!

-My solo trip to Australia was far from the carefree time I expected.
-I ended up working on a $5 bucket cherry tomato farm (that didn’t last long), struggled to adjust to people I met moving on after a couple of days and missed the guy I’d started dating just three months before I was due to leave.
-But, regardless of the struggles, it’ll always be one of my greatest achievements.
-For the last six months of the trip, my boyfriend and I travelled together to New Zealand and through some of South East Asia before returning to the UK in the middle of 2017.
+I’ve gone through some ups and downs with solo travel: when I first arrived in Australia, it was far from the carefree time I expected.
+I ended up working on a $5 bucket cherry tomato farm (that didn’t last long) and struggled to adjust to meeting great people then saying goodbye a few days later.
+But despite the struggles, it’ll always be one of my greatest achievements and I ended up travelling through New Zealand and South East Asia for six months before returning to the UK

-This brings us up to the present day and, despite being based back in my hometown, travel is still high on the agenda.
+I’m now based in my wonderful home city of Liverpool but travel is always high on the agenda.
 I even work as a Marketing Executive in the travel industry!
 And while my life changes, I’m still as passionate as ever about sharing the most beautiful places to visit and how to do it on a budget.

 Want to chat?